Attention Mechanism based Cognition-level Scene Understanding: Conclusions

-This work has studied the widely applicable visual commonsense reasoning.
-To solve the challenging cognition-level visual scene understanding task, we propose novel attention-based multimodal fusion layer and a commonsense encoder layer composed of a feature representation layer to capture multiple features containing language and objects information; a multimodal fusion layer to fuse features from language and images.
-We also conducted extensive experiments including comparison results with popular VCR models, case study analysis and ablation study on the VCR dataset to demonstrate the effectiveness of our model and present intuitive interpretation.
-A future direction is to extend the proposed framework in conjunction with our previous works~\cite{zhang2022longitudinal,zhang2022fairness} to investigate various perspectives of bias in visual reasoning.
+This work proposes a new model, PAVCR, to~solve the challenging cognition-level visual scene understanding task.
+With~a novel attention-based multimodal fusion layer and a commonsense encoder layer, PAVCR is able to capture multiple features containing language and object information and fuse them together to maximize efficacy.
+Extensive experiments, including comparisons with state-of-the-art techniques, ablation studies, and~a case study, demonstrate our model's superior effectiveness and the results' intuitiveness.
+Future directions include extending the proposed framework in conjunction with our previous work~\cite{tang2021interpretable} to investigate various perspectives of bias in visual~reasoning.